aojie654/akamai-tools/03_refference_decoder/README.md

-# Reference Error String Translation
+# Reference Error String Decoder

 ## 0x00.
 How it works